Yashpal Sharma (cricketer): Retirement

 Back home, he failed completely against the touring Pakistanis.
-In the three-day match for North Zone against the West Indians at Amritsar, he hit Viv Richards for four consecutive sixes.
+In the three-day match for North Zone against the West Indies at Amritsar, he hit Viv Richards for four consecutive sixes.
 But two more failures in the international matches against them ended his career.
 He appeared in four one day matches against England the next year and scored more than ten in one of these matches.
 Sharma left Punjab and joined Haryana in 1987–88.
 He spent another two years with Railways.
 At the age of 37, he was still good enough to score hundreds in consecutive matches in 1991–92.
 After he retired from the game, he became an umpire for a time, and was also a selector for the Indian national team.

 Chief selector

 He served as India's national cricket selector from 2003 to 2006.
 During the tumultuous period of Indian cricket between 2005 and 2007, he supported Indian cricket captain Sourav Ganguly over the coach Greg Chappell and was also ousted from the selection committee in 2005.
 After being removed from national selection committee prior to the home series against Sri Lanka in 2005, he accused Chappell of questioning his integrity and interfering with selection of the team.
 However, Chappell remarked that his spat with Ganguly was "blown out of proportion" and went on to say, "He [Yashpal] was frustrated that he lost a job which he obviously wanted to keep.
 I had no part in him losing his job, but he had to take it out on someone.".

 He again became selector for the national team in 2008 and served until 2011.
 During his second tenure as selector, India won the 2011 Cricket World Cup.
 He later served as the coach for Uttar Pradesh Ranji Team.
 In 2014, he was appointed as the head of Delhi's cricket advisory committee.